belmino15/Graph_API_Instagram/README.md

 The information from the last two fields is obtained in your app in Settings > Basic.

+# What's next?

+The README will still be implemented to add further details to the explanation.

+For now please note that to check if your Token is ok, you must use **debug_access_token.py**.
+Afterwards, you must redo your Token with an expiration date higher with **get_long_lived_access_token.py**.

 # Reference

 This code was based on the excellent code proposed by github.com/jstolpe and the great video at https://youtu.be/dEDKOcPuXlU